EMDR for Trauma, PTSD and complex PTSD

-For an experience to felt as traumatic, we experience it as overwhelming, as life-threatening - so much so that we can't make sense of it.
-Parental abandonment, for example in time of divorce, can be experienced by a child as traumatic as young children cannot always make sense of it and the abandonment may feel like a life or death situation.
-If we experience an event as traumatic, the experience becomes 'frozen' in the part of our brain to do with survival.
-The memory is not processes like other memories and can remain stuck, causing us to have feeling flashbacks where we feel that we've been here before...
-The reaction to the traumatic event can often cause us to become depressed, anxious, stressed, even physically ill - these are the symptoms that many people present with when they first come into therapy.
+Recent brain research shows that if we experience an event as traumatic, the experience becomes 'frozen' in the part of our brain to do with survival.
+The memory is not processed like other memories and can remain stuck, causing us to have 'feeling flashbacks' where we feel that we've been here before...
+The reaction to the traumatic event can often cause us to have those mental health problems listed above and often why people come into therapy in the first place.

 Events which can traumatise us include: